Snapchat/KeyDB/README.md

 ```
 $ docker run -it --rm -v /path-to-dump-binaries:/keydb_bin eqalpha/keydb-build-bin
 ```
-You should receive the following files: keydb-benchmark,  keydb-check-aof,  keydb-check-rdb,  keydb-cli,  keydb-sentinel,  keydb-server
+You should receive the following files: keydb-benchmark,  keydb-check-aof,  keydb-check-rdb,  keydb-cli,  keydb-sentinel,  keydb-pro-server

 If you are looking to enable flash support with the build (make MALLOC=memkind) then use the following command:
 ```